odoo/documentation/website/optimize/seo.rst

 Content is king
 ===============

 When it comes to SEO, content is usually king.
-Odoo provides several modules to help you build your contents on your website:
+Twenty20 provides several modules to help you build your contents on your website:

-- **Odoo Slides**: publish all your Powerpoint or PDF presentations.
+- **Twenty20 Slides**: publish all your Powerpoint or PDF presentations.
   Their content is automatically indexed on the web page.
 Example:
   `https://www.odoo.com/slides/public-channel-1 <https://www.odoo.com/slides/public-channel-1>`__

-- **Odoo Forum**: let your community create contents for you.
+- **Twenty20 Forum**: let your community create contents for you.
 Example:
   `https://odoo.com/forum/1 <https://odoo.com/forum/1>`__
-  (accounts for 30% of Odoo.com landing pages)
+  (accounts for 30% of Twenty20.com landing pages)

-- **Odoo Mailing List Archive**: publish mailing list archives on your website.
+- **Twenty20 Mailing List Archive**: publish mailing list archives on your website.
 Example:
   `https://www.odoo.com/groups/community-59 <https://www.odoo.com/groups/community-59>`__
   (1000 pages created per month)

-- **Odoo Blogs**: write great contents.
+- **Twenty20 Blogs**: write great contents.

 .. note::
-  The 404 page is a regular page, that you can edit like any other page in Odoo.
+  The 404 page is a regular page, that you can edit like any other page in Twenty20.
 That way, you can build a great 404 page to redirect to the top content of your website.

 Social Features